-The social network said that Khan couldn’t be impartial because of her long history of criticising Big Tech.
+The social network said that Khan couldn’t be impartial because of her long history of criticizing Big Tech.

 “For the entirety of her professional career, Chair Khan has consistently and very publicly concluded that Facebook is guilty of violating the antitrust laws,” the company said in a formal recusal petition filed with the FTC, the report said on Wednesday.

-The petition claims that Khan has “prejudged Facebook’s alleged antitrust liability” by supporting the FTC’s earlier enforcement actions and by conducting academic and congressional investigations where she concluded Facebook had monopoly power.
+The petition claims that Khan has “prejudged Facebook’s alleged antitrust liability” by supporting the FTC’s earlier enforcement actions and conducting academic and congressional investigations where she concluded that Facebook had monopoly power.

 Amazon has already sought the recusal of FTC Chair Lina Khan from probing its cases.

 The FTC has also opened a probe into Amazon’s $8.45 billion acquisition of movie and TV studio giant MGM.
 The investigation sets the stage for a lengthy probe that could last six months or more.

 Khan, the newly-appointed chief of the FTC, is a strident Big Tech critic.

 “Amazon’s business strategies and current market dominance pose anticompetitive concerns that the consumer welfare framework in antitrust fails to recognize,” wrote Lina Khan in the Yale Law School Journal.

 The probe is part of increased antitrust scrutiny from the Joe Biden administration.

 According to a report in The Information citing sources, the FTC probe is an “in-depth investigation into the Amazon deal”.